kartonfarkas/api_docs/source/suite/exports/export_contact_lists.rst

      - Comments
    * - contactlist_id
      - int
-     - exports the fields of the contacts in this contact list -
+     - Exports the fields of the contacts in this contact list.
+     -
    * - distribution_method
      - string